 Are humans herbivores?
 Heck no, is the short answer.
-Even most herbivores aren’t exclusively herbivores; for example, deer are known to eat the nestlings of ground-nesting birds, if they are deficient in certain minerals that they need to grow antlers.
+Even most herbivores aren’t exclusively herbivores.
+For example, deer are known to eat the nestlings of ground-nesting birds, if they are deficient in certain minerals that they need to grow antlers.
 Most primates eat insects as a supplement to plants, along with occasional meat.
 Human digestive systems and teeth are obviously designed for an omnivorous diet.

-But what many of us in developed countries have “forgotten” is that an omnivorous diet can include insects.
+What many of us in developed countries have “forgotten” is that an omnivorous diet can include insects.
 And it just might be a good idea for the environment.

 Entomophagy–eating insects, arachnids, and myriapods–has been a successful dietary strategy for humans for tens of thousands of years (at least).
 Insect foods remain a popular in Central and South America, Africa, and Asia.
-There are an estimated 1,462 species of edible arthropods including crickets, cicadas, grasshoppers, ants, beetle grubs, caterpillars, scorpions and tarantulas.
+There are an estimated 1,462 species of edible arthropods including crickets, cicadas, grasshoppers, ants, beetle grubs, caterpillars, scorpions, and tarantulas.
 Depending on the culture and customs, insects may be skewered, fried, smoked, baked, or eaten raw.
 In Australia, aboriginal peoples consider honeypot ants, whose grape-sized abdomens are filled with with sweet liquid, a delicacy.

 OK, now you’ve really grossed me out!

 Why bring up this topic that is likely to turn your stomach?
 If you’ll permit me a moment on my soapbox, I think a thoughtful semi-vegetarian and low-dairy diet is a moral imperative for everyone on the planet.
 We need to reverse the trend of large, specialized farms for meat or dairy, because they have a significant environmental impact.
 A study on the environmental impacts of dairy in the UK found that intensive dairy farms overwhelm the local ecosystems to damage habitat, reduce biodiversity, damage soil, increase use of fertilizers, medications and hormones, and pollute groundwater (skip to page 151 to read the conclusions for yourself).
-So ovo-lacto vegetarians are not off the hook–they are contributing to the problem.
+So ovo-lacto vegetarians are not off the hook.
+They are contributing to the problem.

 But you just said we were omnivores.
 Don’t we all need protein?